 What’s it like living in Middleton?

-This walkable town centre has a variety of stores and restaurants, including clothing shops, farm stores, hardware stores, and more.
-There are also a few hair salons, a barber, and you can find personal services like a dentist, vet, and massage therapist right in town.
-There’s a post office, Frenchys, bank, two grocery stores, and my favourite, Avery’s Farm Market.
-And in the summer, the MacDonald Museum is home to a small farmers market.
+Middleton’s walkable town centre has a variety of stores and restaurants, including clothing shops, farm stores, hardware stores, and more.
+You can find personal services like a dentist and massage therapist right in town.
+There’s a post office, bank, two grocery stores, an Avery’s Farm Market.
+And in the summer, the MacDonald Museum is home to a small farmers’ market.

-Where will you want to spend your time in Middleton?
-There are a couple of stand-out parks.
-We like the Rotary Raceway Park.
-This recreational complex includes a track, two ball fields, a soccer field, basketball courts, tennis courts, beach volleyball pit, horseshoe pits, a playground, and a skatepark.
+There are a couple of stand-out parks in Middleton.
+Rotary Raceway Park is a recreational complex that includes a track, two ball fields, a soccer field, basketball courts, tennis courts, beach volleyball pit, horseshoe pits, a playground, and a skatepark.
 There are washroom facilities and a pavilion, which can be booked for hosting events.

 Riverside Park is a seven-acre public park along the banks of the Annapolis River.
 There’s a lovely walking path, and it’s a great place to begin a canoe trip, as the water is easily accessible.
 Like fishing?
 Riverside Park is a popular spot for shad fishing in the spring.

-Middleton was founded on two railroads, the Windsor/Annapolis Railroad and the Nova Scotia Central Railroad.
-Today, those former train tracks are called rail trails.
-Middleton is smack in the middle of the 110-kilometre Harvest Moon Trailway traverses the Annapolis Valley, connecting the UNESCO World Heritage Site of Grand Pré to the historic seaside town of Annapolis Royal.
+Middleton was founded on two railroads and today, those former train tracks are called rail trails.
+Middleton is right in the middle of the 110-kilometre Harvest Moon Trailway.
 This easy, flat trail is great for off-road cycling, short walks, long-distance trekking, or 4-wheeling.

 If you prefer to get your heart rate pumping inside, there are two gyms in Middleton, and a recreational and competitive gymnastics studio.